noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 - ensures that a specific number of pod replicas are running at any given time

+### services

+- a logical collection of pods and a means to access (north-south, east-west) them
+  - provides a constant IP addr and comms port as an entry point to the pods it fronts
+    - its futile to integrate with an ephemeral pod as they scale in/out
+- the service is always updated with its associated pods
+  - theres no need for pods to track other pods

+#### ClusterIP

+- creates a static ip addr that maps to its pods
+- only available internall within a cluster

+#### NodePort

+- exposed on each node using a static port
+- can be accessed via the service by requesting nodeip:nodeport
+- internally it connects to the clusterip service

+#### LoadBalancer

+- exposed externally with the cloud providers load balancer
+- balances the load between nodes
+- connects to the both the ClusterIP and NodePort service

+#### ExternalName

+- maps an internal ip addr (clusterip) to an external DNS name
+  - makes it looks like a resource is internal to your cluster, but its really external
+- useful when your planning to migrate a service into a cluster at a later point in time
+  - but dont want to have your routing change
+  - e.g. an external database

 ### namespaces

 - a virtual cluster that is backed by the same physical cluster